sajjadGG/book-python/advanced/concurrency/asyncio.rst

 Async code can only run inside an event loop.
 The event loop is the driver code that manages the cooperative multitasking.
 You can create multiple threads and run different event loops in each of them.
-For example, Django uses the main thread to wait for incoming requests, so we can’t run an asyncio event loop there, but we can start a separate worker thread for our event loop.
+For example, Django uses the main thread to wait for incoming requests, so we can't run an asyncio event loop there, but we can start a separate worker thread for our event loop.
 [#cheat]_

 An event loop runs in a thread (typically the main thread) and executes all callbacks and Tasks in its thread.
 While a Task is running in the event loop, no other Tasks can run in the same thread.
 When a Task executes an await expression, the running Task gets suspended, and the event loop executes the next Task. [#pydocmultithreading]_